ezequielmasciarelli/minesweeper-api/README.md

 The frontend application is served as a static from this same application, and shows a basic example of the game flow and how you can interact with the game.
 Is was done purely in JS without any library.

+You can try this repo yourself just by cloning it and running:

+sbt run

+That's all!
+Port 9000

 ---------------------------------------------

 API test